Snowfable/home-ed-resources/virtual-tours.md

 ## The Louvre, Paris, France
 It's closed from today (March 2020).
 But you can still have a peek.
 [Tour here.](https://www.louvre.fr/en/visites-en-ligne)

+## The Minack Theatre, Cornwall, UK
+The Minack is a unique open air theatre perched on the cliffs overlooking the spectacular panorama of Porthcurno Bay.
+[Turn here.](https://www.minack.com/visit-us/360o-virtual-tour)

 ## The National Gallery, London, UK
 Founded in 1824, it houses a collection of over 2,300 paintings.
 [Link here.](https://artsandculture.google.com/partner/the-national-gallery-london?hl=en)